MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

     ![Device serial number box](media/security-number.PNG "Device serial number box")

-7. Select the store you created earlier in the mobile app, and then select
+7. Select the store you created earlier in the mobile app, and then select **Submit**.

     > [!IMPORTANT]
     > Make sure to press the **Submit** button just once.
 When you press **Submit**, Connected Store starts the process to generate the activation key.
 It takes a few minutes to generate the key.